 St. Andrews-By-The-Sea to Digby (108 / 67 miles, land only)

-It is a short drive this morning to the port of Saint John where you take a ferry across the deep blue waters of the Bay of Fundy.
-Disembark at the naturally-sheltered cove settlement of Digby, a Loyalist town dating back to English settlers in the 1750’s.
+This morning take the short journey to St. John where you independently take a ferry across the deep blue waters of the Bay of Fundy.
+Disembark at naturally-sheltered cove settlement of Digby, a Loyalist town dating back to English settlers in the 1750’s.
 Named after the captain of the first colony ship, Robert Digby, you can tour several small museums and historic homes celebrating the town’s establishment.

 Overnight in Digby.